davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 5.9.5 =

+* More template options shown on Event Setup screen.
+Trying to make the choice between creating an individual event and using a template clearer from the user interface.
+* Excluding templates and special documents (such as confirmation messages) from search.

 = 5.9.4 =